Community Advisory Board

 Dr. Robert Colton graduated Summa cum laude from the University of Pennsylvania in 1974 with a BA in biochemistry.
 He graduated number 2 in his class from University of Miami School of Medicine in 1978.
 His residencies include Jackson Memorial Hospital; Internal Medicine and Neurology.
 He was also Chief Resident of Internal Medicine and completed a fellowship in Nephrology.
 He is board certified in Internal Medicine and Nephrology.
 He practiced internal medicine/nephrology in Boca Raton since 1984.
 Rob was Chief of Medicine @ Boca Raton Regional Hospital from 1991-1993.
 He conceptualized and co-founded MDVIP, the largest concierge medicine company in the United States and opened the first MDVIP practice in March of 2001.
 In September, Rob and his wife Dr. Andrea Colton will begin their newest endeavor as they open an extended hours, easy access, retail dermatology office.

-Jill Deutch worked for three years at UJA Federation of Greater Washington (1990 – 1993) and for five years at the Jewish Community Federation of Cleveland (1993 – 1998).
-In 1998 Jill moved with her family to Boca Raton, Florida.
-She is married to Ted Deutch and they have three children; Gabrielle, Serena and Cole.
-Since relocating to Florida she has been an active volunteer with the Jewish Federation of South Palm Beach County and with other local organizations.
+Jill Deutch and her family have lived in Boca Raton since 1998.
 Jill has an undergraduate degree from the University of Michigan and graduate degrees from Baltimore Hebrew University (MA in Jewish Studies) and University of Maryland (MSW in Community Organization).
 She also received a certificate in Jewish Communal Studies from the Baltimore Institute for Jewish Communal Service.
 Jill was a Wexner Graduate Fellow and a recipient of the FEREP (Federation Executive Recruitment Program) award.
-Additionally, she completed the Boca Raton Wexner Heritage program in 2009, making her the first double Wexner recipient.
-Jill has served as the Director of Development for Hillel of Broward and Palm Beach since 2008.
+Additionally, she completed the Boca Raton Wexner Heritage program in 2009.
+Professionally, she has served as the Director of Development for Hillel of Broward and Palm Beach since 2008.
+Jill has been a long-time community volunteer with the Jewish Federation of South Palm Beach County, holding several leadership positions, and has served on the FAU Phyllis and Harvey Sandler School of Social Work Community Advisory Board since its inception.
+She is married to Congressman Ted Deutch and they have three children; Gabrielle, Serena and Cole.

 Sara Dochterman received her MSW from FAU in 2007.
 She is the Assistant Director for the Phyllis and Harvey Sandler School of Social work, managing the School’s operations and coordinating its Professional Development Program.
 Sara has served the community as a therapist in substance abuse treatment and in private practice, specializing in addiction recovery, trauma and women in midlife transitions.
 She is also a Veriditas Certified Labyrinth Facilitator, offering workshops and retreats for the community and labyrinth experiences for clients in substance abuse and eating disorders treatment.